Back to California

 Plain English Breakdown

-Wearable Recording Devices and Privacy
+Wearable Recording Devices: Privacy Protection

 The bill makes it illegal to use wearable recording devices without permission in private areas of businesses and bans technology that can disable lights or signals on these devices.